-Although in some respects the European Union remains the global leader in the development of effective regional environmental governance, the most relevant recent innovations have come in North America, with the 1994 creation of the Commission for Environmental Co-operation (CEC) as part of the new NAFTA regime.
-Although Canada and the United States had created a host of environmental agreements and institutions throughout the twentieth century, most notably the Boundary Waters Treaty and International Joint Commission (Spencer, Kirton and Nossal 1981), the CEC was a revolutionary creation in several respects (Rugman, Kirton and Soloway 1999, Kirton and Fernadez de Castro 1997).
+In many respects the European Union remains the global leader in the development of effective regional environmental governance on a "hard law", even supranational, model, especially with the advances it has made in the 1990's (Fischer 2001).
+Yet the recent innovations most relevant for global environmental governance have come in North America, with the 1994 creation of the Commission for Environmental Co-operation (CEC) as part of the new NAFTA regime.
+Despite such venerable Canada-United States creations as the Boundary Waters Treaty and International Joint Commission (Spencer, Kirton and Nossal 1981), the CEC was a revolutionary creation in several respects (Rugman, Kirton and Soloway 1999, Kirton and Fernadez de Castro 1997).
 It was a regime that embraced as equals countries of the long developed north and still developing south.
 It recognized the existence of, and need to manage, the ecological interdependencies on a wide and disparate regional rather than merely transboundary scale.
 It understood the centrality of directly integrating them with the new regimes for trade and investment liberalization.
 And it created North America's first real regional organization to manage the process.
-It was one where, uniquely in the global community, the environmental body was stronger as an institution and organization than that which the trade-investment-finance community enjoyed.
+It was one where, uniquely in the global community, the environmental body was stronger as an institution and organization than that which the trade-investmentfinance community enjoyed.

-Seven years after its creation, the performance of the CEC demonstrates both the promise and the limitations of the regional approach to environmental governance (Esty et al. 2000).
-Although a vigorous debate about the record still flourishes, it is becoming clear that despite difficult circumstances the CEC has, in its programs of stand-alone environmental co-operation, largely met the mandate it was given, if not the much larger expectations and potential that surrounded its creation.
+Eight years after its creation, the performance of the CEC demonstrates both the promise and the limitations of the regional approach to environmental governance (Esty et al. 2000).
+Although a vigorous debate about the record still flourishes (Kirton and Maclaren 2002), it is becoming clear that despite difficult circumstances the CEC has, in its programs of stand-alone environmental co-operation, largely met the mandate it was given, if not the much larger expectations and potential that surrounded its creation.
 It and its NAFTA sister have been less successful in fulfilling the legal obligations, encoded in both the core NAFTA trade-investment treaty and the parallel NAAEC, to bring ecological considerations to bear on the trade and investment liberalization which NAFTA unleashed.
-Although the strong legal provisions of the initial texts and the attitude of the new Mexican government offer some grounds for optimism about the effective implementation and even deepening of the NAFTA environmental and trade-environment regime within North America, there are far fewer reasons to predict that it will broaden to embrace more countries, through the addition of new partners, the use of the NAFTA models by individual partners in outside arrangements, or the adoption of the NAFTA model by outsiders on their own.
+To be sure, the strong legal provisions of the initial texts and the attitude and appointments of the new Mexican government offer some grounds for optimism about the effective implementation and even deepening of the NAFTA environmental and trade-environment regime within North America.
+Yet, there are far fewer reasons to predict that it will broaden to embrace more countries, through the addition of new partners, the use of the NAFTA models by individual partners in outside arrangements, or the adoption of the NAFTA model by outsiders on their own.
+8

-&lt;sup>3 A complete assessment of the regional approach from a Canadian perspective would include and examination of the important work of the recently created Arctic Council, although it remains less central than NAFTA-NAAEC to the trade-environmental issue from the perspective of Canada as a whole.
+6 A complete assessment of the regional approach from a Canadian perspective would include and examination of the important work of the recently created Arctic Council, although it remains less central than NAFTA-NAAEC to the trade-environmental issue from the perspective of Canada as a whole.